Hallstatt culture: Genetics

-A genetic study published in Nature in May 2018 examined the remains of a male and female buried at a Hallstatt cemetery near Litoměřice, Czech Republic between ca. 600 BC and 400 BC.
-The male was found to be a carrier of the paternal haplogroup R1b and the maternal haplogroup H6a1a.
+Damgaard et al. (2018) analyzed the remains of a male and female buried at a Hallstatt cemetery near Litoměřice, Czech Republic between ca. 600 BC and 400 BC.
+The male carried paternal haplogroup R1b and the maternal haplogroup H6a1a.
 The female was a carrier of the maternal haplogroup HV0.

-A genetic study published in the Proceedings of the National Academy of Sciences of the United States of America in June 2020 examined the remains of 5 individuals ascribed to either Hallstatt C or the early La Tène culture.
-The sample of Y-DNA extracted was determined to belong to haplogroup G2a, while the 5 samples of mtDNA extracted were determined to belong to the haplogroups K1a2a, J1c2o, H7d, U5a1a1 and J1c-16261.
+Damgaard further examined the remains of 5 individuals ascribed to either Hallstatt C or the early La Tène culture.
+The one male carried Y-haplogroup G2a.
+The five females carried mt-haplogroups K1a2a, J1c2o, H7d, U5a1a1 and J1c-16261.
 The examined individuals of the Hallstatt culture and La Tène culture displayed genetic continuity with the earlier Bell Beaker culture, and carried about 50% steppe-related ancestry.

-A genetic study published in iScience in April 2022 examined 49 genomes from 27 sites in Bronze Age and Iron Age France.
-The study found evidence of strong genetic continuity between the two periods, particularly in southern France.
-The samples from northern and southern France were highly homogenous, with northern samples displaying links to contemporary samples form Great Britain and Sweden, and southern samples displaying links to Celtiberians.
+The next study, Fischer et al. (2022), examined 49 genomes from 27 sites in Bronze Age and Iron Age France.
+The study found of strong genetic continuity between the two periods, particularly in southern France.
+The samples from northern and southern France were highly homogenous.
 The northern French samples were distinguished from the southern ones by elevated levels of steppe-related ancestry.
 R1b was by far the most dominant paternal lineage, while H was the most common maternal lineage.
+They displayed links to contemporary samples from Great Britain and Sweden.
+Southern samples displaying links to Celtiberians.
 The Iron Age samples resembled those of modern-day populations of France, Great Britain and Spain.
 The evidence suggested that the Celts of the Hallstatt culture largely evolved from local Bronze Age populations.

+Gretzinger et al. (2024) examined 31 individuals in the context of Hallstatt culture in southern Germany, dating between 616 and 200 BC, and found that the Hallstatt Y-chromosome gene pool is dominated by R1b-M269 and G2a-P303 lineages, with subhaplogroup G2a-L497 accounting for 37% of the haplotypes in the sample.